processwire/site-regular/README.md

 You'll see this library included with the site profile, even though it doesn't itself need to use all of the functions that are included.

+## To install

+Depending on your version of ProcessWire, you may already have this site profile included with the core, in which case you do not need to download it.
+If you find that you do not already have it, follow the instructions below:

+- To use this site profile, you must first have a copy of ProcessWire that has not yet gone through the installation process.

+- Copy the files from this repository into a `/site-regular/` directory in your web root (or wherever ProcessWire’s `install.php` file is located).

+- Open the URL where you've copied ProcessWire's files to in your web browser.
+  The installer should start, and when it asks you what site profile you want to install, you should see this profile there.
+Select it and continue installation.